Have you noticed there are a lot of baby bumps and strollers walking around?

 To help the tiniest Mainers be environmentally friendly from the start, NRCM staff pooled their recommendations for reducing waste and consuming less during pregnancy and through the first two years of parenthood.
 Note that our advice is from personal experience.
 Of course, every baby is different and has different needs, and these recommendations shouldn’t replace medical guidance from your doctor.

-Also, babies require investments of care, money, attention, love, and time intended to be what “good” parents do.
+Also, babies require investments of care, money, attention, love, and time.
+Our recommendations aren't intended to be what “good” parents do.
 We recognize that it can take time and energy (and sometimes expendable income) to go the extra mile in order to tread more lightly, and what works for some might not work for others.
 That said, a few recommendations below may actually save you time and money, like thrifting, buying in bulk, and skipping the plastic toy fads.

 1. Seek out and pass on baby items and maternity clothes.

 Getting baby stuff secondhand is the best; it’s free or at least lower in cost, and you’re not needlessly contributing to the creation of more material goods.

 To find used baby items, tell your friends, family, neighbors, and coworkers that you’re expecting, and chances are someone will have something to hand down.
 Pay it forward by passing on your baby clothes, gear, and toys when your child outgrows them, which they will quickly.

 Consignment stores, either brick-and-mortar or online shops, and social media groups like the Buy Nothing Project are great for finding good-quality, secondhand goods.
 You may be able to sell or donate baby items you no longer need to these places when you’re done.
 The same goes for maternity clothes; you only need them a short time so why not try used?

 You can also say on your online baby registry – typically you have the option of writing a message at the top – that you encourage or prefer secondhand.